aymuos15/SOLOv2_minimal/README.md

 3. To visualise: run `detect.py` --> Visualisations saved at `results`
 4. For all, run: `python train.py && python val.py && python detect.py`

-My goal was here to git the minimal viable produce at potentially the cost of some performance.
+My goal was here to get the minimal viable product at potentially the cost of some performance.

 ## Notes